-When the District is conducting a RIF, all potentially affected classified employees shall receive a listing of the personnel within their category with corresponding point totals.
-Upon receipt of the list, each employee has ten (10) working days within which to appeal their total to the superintendent whose decision shall be final.
+When the District is conducting a RIF, all potentially affected classified employees shall receive a listing of the personnel within their category with corresponding totals of years of service.
+Upon receipt of the list, each employee has ten (10) working days within which to appeal his or her total years of service to the superintendent whose decision shall be final.
 Except for changes made pursuant to the appeals process, no changes will be made to the list that would affect an employee's total after the list is released.